masi-sh/DP_out_Sum/README.md

   Does a similar job to Flp, but "chains" from the original context, instead of starting from Org_Ctx over and over

+  Parallel & Parallelwrite:
+  There is something wrong with parellelwrite, and I used Parallel to customize the files in the Mstr_Prl directory, or the other way around (To Be Editted)